CCBDA-UPC/Assignments-2025/Lab08.md

 <img alt="Lab08-Lamba-APIGW.png" src="images/Lab08-Lamba-APIGW.png" width="50%"/>

+AWS is charging only for the execution of the Lamba function and the DynamoDB storage and interactions.
+That means there are no server charges when there are no visitors or server maintenance.
+If suddenly many visitors appear, the system immediately adapts to the new load since every REST API request is managed by a new independent execution of the Lambda function.

 ### CRUD REST API : Implementing the 4 Basic Operations in Software Development

 **CRUD** stands for **Create, Read, Update, Delete**, which are the four fundamental operations used in databases and APIs to manage data.